colinhacks/zod/README.md

 Given any Zod schema, you can call its `.parse` method to check `data` is valid.
 If it is, a value is returned with full type information!
 Otherwise, an error is thrown.

-> IMPORTANT: As of Zod 1.4, the value returned by `.parse` is _the same variable you passed in_.
-Previously it returned a deep clone.
-The only exception to this is `Promise` schemas, which return a new Promise for reasons explained in the documentation.
+> IMPORTANT: After Zod 1.11, the value returned by `.parse` is a _deep clone_ of the variable you passed in.
+This was also the case in zod@1.4 and earlier.
+The only exception to this is `Union` and `Intersection` schemas, which return the same value you pass in.

 ```ts
 const stringSchema = z.string();